 Minimum Balance Requirements

-Some checking accounts require you to maintain a minimum balance to remain fee-free.
-If your balance falls below the minimum, you may be charged a fee, typically ranging from $5 to $15.
+To avoid monthly fees, many checking accounts require you to keep a minimum balance.
+If your balance drops below the threshold, you could be charged $5 to $15 per month.

 How to Avoid or Minimize Fees